Major general: Australia

+Bangladesh

 Brunei

-In the sultanate of Brunei, the rank of Major general (Mejar jeneral) is used by the Royal Brunei Land Forces and the Royal Brunei Air Force.
+In the sultanate of Brunei, the rank of Major general (Mejar jeneral) is used by the Royal Brunei Land Force and the Royal Brunei Air Force.
 The rank is held by the Commander of the Royal Brunei Armed Forces.

 Canada

 In the Canadian Armed Forces, the rank of major-general (MGen) (major-général) is both a Canadian Army and Royal Canadian Air Force rank equivalent to the Royal Canadian Navy's rank of rear-admiral.
 A major-general is a general officer, the equivalent of a naval flag officer.
-The major-general rank is senior to the ranks of brigadier-general and commodore, and junior to lieutenant-general and vice-admiral.
+The major-general rank is senior to the ranks of brigadier general and commodore, and junior to lieutenant-general and vice admiral.
 Prior to 1968, the Air Force used the rank of air vice-marshal, instead.

-The rank insignia for a major-general in the Royal Canadian Air Force is a wide braid under a single narrow braid on the cuff, as well as two silver maple leaves beneath crossed sword and baton, all surmounted by St. Edward's Crown.
-In the Canadian Army, the rank insignia is a wide braid on the cuff, as well as two gold maple leaves beneath crossed sword and baton, all surmounted by St. Edward's Crown.
+The rank insignia for a major-general in the Royal Canadian Air Force is a wide braid under a single narrow braid on the cuff, as well as two silver maple leaves beneath a crossed sword and baton, all surmounted by St. Edward's Crown.
+In the Canadian Army, the rank insignia is a wide braid on the cuff, as well as two gold maple leaves beneath a crossed sword and baton, all surmounted by St. Edward's Crown.
 It is worn on the shoulder straps of the service dress tunic, and on slip-ons on other uniforms.
 On the visor of the service cap are two rows of gold oak leaves.

 Major-generals are initially addressed as 'general' and name, as are all general officers; thereafter by subordinates as 'sir' or 'ma'am' as applicable in English (mon général).
 Major-generals are normally entitled to staff cars.